Procedural Synthesis of Synthesizable Molecules: Experiments

-Our analog generation capability is demonstrated in \ref{sec:4-2-1}, but it's not clear how or why it translates to better performance when used as an offspring generator within molecule optimization.
-Our surrogate takes as input a fingerprint and outputs multiple synthesizable analogs.
-A good surrogate should output offspring(s) that balance local neighborhood exploration (this Ablation) with global exploitation (Ablation 3).
-SynNet does the former by mutating the fingerprint directly, whereas the key insight of our syntax-guided method is to mutate the syntactic skeleton instead.
-Our method achieves this via editing mutations, but it's not clear whether this is superior to the top recognition strategy employed for the analog generation task ((Skeleton) in Table \ref{tab:1}).
-Table \ref{tab:ablations} suggests edit-based mutations are superior to the top recognition strategy used for analog generation and the trivial strategy of ignoring the skeleton and flipping individual bits to obtain siblings.
-This suggests the sibling pool related by edits to the skeleton is a better way to preserve a locality bias within the GA.
-The simultaneous increase to population diversity and average scores for $k=10,100$ also suggests the same symbiotic relationship between diversity and similarity in analog generation is also the key enabler to better GA optimization.
+\inlinesubsubsection{{How Analog Generation Capabilities Translate to Design Capabilities.}} Why does our superior analog generation capability translate to better performance when used as an offspring generator within molecule optimization?
+An ideal surrogate takes as input a fingerprint and outputs multiple synthesizable analogs, creating diverse offspring(s) that balance local neighborhood exploration with global exploitation.
+SynNet does the former by mutating the fingerprint directly, whereas the key insight of our syntax-guided method is to mutate the syntactic skeleton instead, doing so via editing mutations.
+Table \ref{tab:sibling} (Left) shows edit-based mutations are superior to the top recognition strategy used for analog generation ((Skeleton) in Table \ref{tab:1}) and the trivial strategy of ignoring the skeleton and flipping individual bits to obtain siblings.
+This suggests edits to the skeleton better preserves the locality bias within the GA.
+Higher population diversity and average scores for $k\in \{10,100\}$ suggest the same symbiotic relationship between diversity and similarity in analog generation is also the key enabler to better GA optimization.
+Our GA benefits from an inner loop sibling acquisition within the crossover operation, acquiring the highest expected improvement sibling to expend an oracle call on.
+It can be argued this extra mechanism is why our method gets better results and makes for an unfair comparison with SynNet, or that this is a method-agnostic hack to improve GA performance.
+In Table \ref{tab:sibling} (Right), we show SynNet endowed with a similar mechanism in its crossover operation (generate an offspring pool using the top beams then apply a BO acquisition step on top) didn't improve, but actually downgraded the performance.
+We hypothesize that SynNet's optimization trajectory is \textit{derailed} by the additional variation to its sibling pool, reducing local movements within the output space that a syntactic editing approach naturally preserves.
+Thus, we believe the performance gains of this mechanism is \textit{unlocked} by our syntax-driven approach.